-This was a British special forces operation by A Squadron, 1st Special Air Service, to establish a base in the Foręt de Morvan near Rouvray from which to harass the lines of communication to the German forces opposing 'Overlord' in the Normandy region of German-occupied northern France (5 June/6 September 1944).
+'Houndsworth' was a British special forces operation by A Squadron, 1st Special Air Service, to establish a base in the Forêt de Morvan near Rouvray from which to harass the lines of communication to the German forces opposing 'Overlord' in the Normandy region of German-occupied northern France (5 June/6 September 1944).

-Covering a wide area, the SAS troopers repeatedly cut the railway lines around Dijon.
-Such activity did not go unnoticed, however, and the Germans frequently carried out sweeps of the region.
+The squadron also killed or wounded 220 Germans, took prisoner 132 men, and identified 30 targets for attack by aircraft of the Royal Air Force.
+The operation was not without SAS losses: during 'Houndsworth' the SAS lost 10 men killed and eight men wounded.
+However, the operation’s overall success led to German reprisals against local villages such as Dun les Places, Montsauche les Settons and Planchez.
 In one such operation, early in July, the Germans captured a number of resistance sympathisers in the village of Montsauche.
 Alerted to this, the Special Air Service troopers ambushed the convoy carrying the prisoners a short distance from the village.
 All the Germans were killed and the prisoners freed, but the Germans then burned Montsauche in reprisal.

 By a time early in September, the men of A Squadron were exhausted, having operated non-stop for three months.
 It was therefore decided to replace A Squadron with C Squadron in an exchange effected during 6 September.
-'Houndsworth' had been extremely successful: six trains had been derailed, 22 railway lines cut, 70 vehicles destroyed, 220 German personnel killed or wounded, and about 3,000 members of the French resistance provided with arms.
+'Houndsworth' had been extremely successful: six trains had been derailed, 22 railway lines cut, 70 vehicles destroyed, and about 3,000 members of the French resistance provided with arms.